Seitanas/kvm-vdi/README.md

 Basic architecture would look like this:
 * Thin clients are booted from a network (or local storage for that matter). /usr/local/bin/vdi_init application should be run on system startup.
 I suggest using systemd for that. (systemd config file is provided in thin_clients directory).
-* Hypervisors should have a user account with sudo nopasswd rights: username     ALL=(ALL:ALL) NOPASSWD: /usr/bin/virsh, /usr/local/VDI/copy-file, /usr/bin/qemu-img
+* Hypervisors should have a user account with sudo nopasswd rights (see hypervisors/sudoers) file.
 * Dashboard web service should be able to ssh to hypervisors via 'username' using RSA public/private keys.

 Dashboard service has four types of virtual machines: